BoeJaker/BoeJaker/README.md

 Welcome to my github!
 Im Joe Baker, a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the UK.

-Ive been programming for 15 years, currenlty studying cybersecurity degree in cambridge.
+Ive been developing software for over 15 years, currenlty studying cybersecurity degree in cambridge.

 - 🔭 I’m working as a software developer for for Max Hodl Ltd
 - 🌱 Exploring Technical Content Writing.